fpmosley/getdata-011/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+## Transformation

+To tidy the data set the following steps are performed:
+1. Read in the train and test data set.
+2. Subset the train and test data sets to contain only the Mean and Standard deviations.
+This is determined by 'mean()' or 'std()' in the features names.
+3. Merge the train and test data sets.
+4. Apply the Activity Labels to the merged data set.
+5. Tidy data set with the average of each variable for each activity and each subject.

+## Variables

 ### Subject

 Subject number